GeaucefStone/Secular_Democratic_Republic/contents/01B_constitution.md

 ### Section 10: Limitation on Repeated Sortition Service

-1. **Preamble and Rationale:**

-To preserve the integrity of sortition as a true reflection of the common citizen, to prevent the consolidation of experiential advantage, and to distribute the burden and privilege of civic service as widely as possible among the populace, the chances of a citizen being selected again shall be much lower each time.
+1. **Preamble and Rationale:** To preserve the integrity of sortition as a true reflection of the common citizen, to prevent the consolidation of experiential advantage, and to distribute the burden and privilege of civic service as widely as possible among the populace, the probability of a citizen being selected for service shall diminish with each prior term of service.

-2. **The Permanent Ineligibility Registry:**
+2. **The Weighted Sortition:**

  - A secure, automated, and publicly auditable National Civic Service Registry shall be maintained by the National Electoral Commission.

- - Upon completion of a term in any sortition-based branch (Citizen's, Worker's, or Historian Branch), a citizen's unique identifier shall be permanently added to the Ineligible for Future Sortition list.

- - The registry shall only record eligibility status (eligible/ineligible) and the branch served; it shall not contain performance reviews, voting records, or personal opinions from the service period.

-3. **Scope of the Limitation:**
+ - This registry shall track all citizens and assign them a service weight based on their prior service:
+  * **Weight 1 (Base Weight):** Citizens with zero prior terms of service.
+  * **Weight 0.5 (Half Weight):**  Citizens with one prior term of service.
+  * **Weight 0.25 (Quarter Weight):** Citizens with two prior terms of service.
+  * **Weight 0 (Zero Weight):** Citizens with three or more prior terms of service shall be permanently ineligible for further sortition.

+3. **The Sortition Process:**

+ - The annual sortition for the Citizen's, Worker's, and Historian's Branches shall be conducted by randomly selecting names from the national roster, with each citizen's chance of selection being proportional to their assigned service weight.

+ - This system ensures that while a novice citizen is most likely to be chosen, a citizen with valuable prior experience remains in the pool, albeit with a significantly reduced chance of selection.

+4. **Scope and Application:**

- - The one-service limit applies across all sortition-based branches.
-A citizen who serves in the Citizen's Assembly is thereby rendered ineligible for future sortition to the Worker's Branch, Historian Branch, or another term in the Citizen's Assembly.
+ - This diminishing probability applies across all sortition-based branches.
+A term served in the Citizen's Assembly will reduce a citizen's weight for future sortition to the Worker's Branch and Historian Branch, and vice versa.

  - This limitation applies only to sortition-based federal branches.
-It does not affect a citizen's right to:
+It does not affect a citizen's right to vote, run for elected office, serve in appointed roles, or participate in local-level sortition bodies.
-  * Vote in all elections.
-  * Run for elected office in the Legislative or Executive branches.
-  * Serve in appointed roles or as a professional civil servant.
-  * Be selected for local-level sortition bodies, if such exist.

-4. **Exceptions and Safeguards:**

- - **Medical Hardship:** A citizen selected who is medically certified as physically or psychologically unfit for service before the commencement of their term shall be excused and not added to the registry.
-Their slot shall be filled by the next randomly selected eligible citizen.
+5. **Transparency and Verification:**

+ - The algorithm and source code for the weighted sortition process shall be public and open to audit.

- - **Verification and Appeal:** A citizen may formally appeal their inclusion in the registry only on the grounds of mistaken identity.
-The burden of proof for such an appeal shall be on the citizen.
+ - A citizen may formally appeal their listed service count only on the grounds of mistaken identity.

- - **Transparency:** The total number of citizens in the ineligible registry shall be public information, updated annually, to provide a measure of the system's reach.

-5. **Implementation Clause:**

-- This section shall take effect one year after ratification.
-The National Civic Service Registry shall be established during this period, initially populated with records of all citizens who have previously served in a sortition-based branch since the Constitution's ratification.

-> **Framer's Justification (for the record):** "The power of sortition is its power to disrupt.
-It breaks professional political classes, shatters careerist thinking, and forces the state to listen to the raw, unvarnished voice of its people.
-But any system, left to its own devices, will create a new elite.
-If the same person can be selected multiple times, we risk creating a 'civic service elite'—people who know the procedures, know the levers of power, and gain an un-democratic advantage over their truly novice peers.
-This amendment ensures the 'disruption' of sortition is permanent and widely distributed.
-It guarantees that the halls of power are forever filled with true amateurs, ensuring the government never loses touch with the reality of the governed.
-It is the final safeguard against the system becoming what it was designed to destroy."
+> **Framer's Justification:** _"The power of sortition is its power to disrupt professional political classes.
+But experience, in moderation, also has value.
+This system guarantees that our halls of power are forever filled primarily with true amateurs, ensuring the government never loses touch with the reality of the governed.
+However, it also allows for the rare return of a seasoned citizen, whose hard-won knowledge can guide their novice peers without dominating them.
+It strikes a balance between the wisdom of the crowd and the wisdom of experience."_

 ---